sungsoo-ahn/2025/_posts/2025-04-28-test-time-training-for-long-contexts.md

 We compare the following methods:
 - ICL with truncation (noted as *ICL*)
-- TTT without ICL (noted as *TTT_only*)
+- LIFT without ICL (noted as *LIFT_only*)
-- TTT for long context with ICL (noted as *ICL+TTT*)
+- LIFT with ICL (noted as *ICL+LIFT*)

 We evaluate our method on four popular long-context benchmarks *LooGLE* <d-cite key="li2023loogle"></d-cite>, *LongBench* <d-cite key="bai2023longbench"></d-cite>, *Bamboo* <d-cite key="dong2023bamboo"></d-cite> and *QuALITY* <d-cite key="pang2021quality"></d-cite>.
 They are mainly used for comprehensive and overall evaluation, covering a wide variety of application scenarios.
 Specifically, we focus on QA tasks in LooGLE and representative tasks in LongBench, with as longer average length as possible.
 The evaluation metrics are task-specific and consistent with the respective original benchmarks.

-## TTT generally strengthens long context understanding when combined with ICL
+### LIFT generally strengthens long context understanding when combined with ICL

-For LooGLE, as shown in Table 1, ICL+TTT consistently achieves the highest scores across both LongQA and shortQA tasks for both models.
-The TTT approach is particularly **effective in the ShortQA task**, which doesn't rely on long dependencies.
-However, TTT_only performs the worst among all the settings.
-We observe that TTT_only struggles to retrieve the original context.
-While overfitting the model on the context enables the model to precisely memorize the context, it destroys the original capabilities of the model, resulting in even worse performance.
+For LooGLE, as shown in Table 1, ICL+LIFT consistently achieves the highest scores across both LongQA and shortQA tasks for both models.
+LIFT is particularly **effective in the ShortQA task**, which doesn't rely on long dependencies.
+However, LIFT_only performs the worst among all the settings.
+We observe that LIFT_only struggles to retrieve the original input.
+While overfitting the model on the input enables the model to precisely memorize the input, it destroys the original capabilities of the model, resulting in even worse performance.

-LLaMa-3 benefits more with the combination of ICL and TTT (ICL+TTT) than GPT-3.5, showing notable improvements in GPT4_score: from 30.88 (ICL) to 33.42 in LongQA, and from 44.23 to 50.44 in ShortQA.
-These results highlight that **TTT significantly improves the performance of ICL, particularly for models with shorter context windows**.
+LLaMa-3 benefits more with the combination of ICL and LIFT (ICL+LIFT) than GPT-3.5, showing notable improvements in GPT4_score: from 30.88 (ICL) to 33.42 in LongQA, and from 44.23 to 50.44 in ShortQA.
+These results highlight that **LIFT significantly improves the performance of ICL, particularly for models with shorter context windows**.

 Notably, both models perform particularly poorly on LongQA, with accuracy falling below 50%.
 This underscores that modeling long dependencies in extended contexts remains a significant challenge for existing models.

 {% include figure.html path="assets/img/2025-04-28-test-time-training-for-long-contexts/table1_loogle.png" class="img-fluid" title="Table 1" %}
 <div class="caption">Table 1.
 Performance on LooGLE under different settings</div>

-For LongBench, as shown in Table 2, LLaMa-3 exhibits substantial improvements when integrating ICL and TTT, reaffirming that TTT is particularly beneficial for models with shorter context lengths.
+For LongBench, as shown in Table 2, LLaMa-3 exhibits substantial improvements when integrating ICL and LIFT, reaffirming that LIFT is particularly beneficial for models with shorter context lengths.
 As expected, GPT-3.5, with longer context window and superior ICL capabilities, outperforms LLaMa-3 on all tasks except GovReport.

 {% include figure.html path="assets/img/2025-04-28-test-time-training-for-long-contexts/table2_longbench.png" class="img-fluid" title="Table 2" %}
 <div class="caption">Table 2.
 Performance of each task in LongQA for Llama3</div>

-## TTT shows significant improvement on specific tasks
+### LIFT shows significant improvement on specific tasks

 Table 3 presents detailed experimental results across four LongQA tasks from LooGLE.
-LLaMa-3 benefits more from ICL+TTT, with notable improvements in specific tasks, particularly in **Comprehension & Reasoning** (40.88 → 44.83) and **Timeline Reorder** (22.33 → 26.51).
-These results demonstrate that TTT enhances ICL by providing a more comprehensive overview of the entire lengthy input by fine-tuning the long context directly into the parameters.
+LLaMa-3 benefits more from ICL+LIFT, with notable improvements in specific tasks, particularly in **Comprehension & Reasoning** (40.88 → 44.83) and **Timeline Reorder** (22.33 → 26.51).
+These results demonstrate that LIFT enhances ICL by providing a more comprehensive overview of the entire lengthy input by fine-tuning the long context directly into the parameters.

-However, TTT does not yield any improvement in tasks such as Multiple Information Retrieval and even slightly degrades the performances in Computation for both models.
-This indicates that TTT may not significantly impact all tasks and could introduce slight noise in some cases.
+However, LIFT does not yield any improvement in tasks such as Multiple Information Retrieval and even slightly degrades the performances in Computation for both models.
+This indicates that LIFT may not significantly impact all tasks and could introduce slight noise in some cases.
 At the same time, the performances variations are closely related to the specific capabilities required by each task and the inherent strengths of the model.

 {% include figure.html path="assets/img/2025-04-28-test-time-training-for-long-contexts/table3_loogle_task.png" class="img-fluid" title="Table 3" %}
 <div class="caption">Table 3.
 Performance on LongBench under different settings</div>

-In Table 2 on LongBench, ICL+TTT consistently outperforms both ICL and TTT_only on Narrativeqa and Qmsum for both models.
+In Table 2 on LongBench, ICL+LIFT consistently outperforms both ICL and LIFT_only on Narrativeqa and Qmsum for both models.
 Notable improvements are observed in Narrativeqa, where performance increases from 20.73 to 25.84.
 However, the results for Musique and GovReport exhibit different trends between the two models.
 LLaMa-3 shows a slight improvement on GovReport but experiences a significant drop on Musique, whereas GPT-3.5 demonstrates the opposite pattern.

-Interestingly, PassageRetrievalEN exhibits a significant drop when combining TTT with ICL, suggesting that the TTT is applicable and effective to specific tasks.
+Interestingly, PassageRetrievalEN exhibits a significant drop when combining LIFT with ICL, suggesting that the LIFT is applicable and effective to specific tasks.
 This encourages us to fine-tune the model at task level.

-## TTT can be further enhanced with supervised fine-tuning
+## LIFT can be further enhanced with pre-LIFT supervised fine-tuning

-Encouraged by the significant improvement observed in the timeline-reorder task from LooGLE, we aim to further enhance the performance of TTT on similar tasks like sorting and reordering, by incorporating auxiliary tasks (AT) (Section 3.2) and SFT (Section 3.3).
+Encouraged by the significant improvement observed in the timeline-reorder task from LooGLE, we aim to further enhance the performance of LIFT on similar tasks like sorting and reordering, by incorporating auxiliary tasks (AT) (Section 3.2) and pre-LIFT SFT (Section 3.3).
 The results are illustrated in Table 4.

-Comparing the results of ICL+TTT w/ and w/o AT, as well as ICL+SFT+TTT w/ and w/o AT, we observe that AT bring negligible improvement or even slightly degrades performance.
+Comparing the results of ICL+LIFT w/ and w/o AT, as well as ICL+SFT+LIFT w/ and w/o AT, we observe that AT bring negligible improvement or even slightly degrades performance.
 A possible explanation is that the number of synthesized samples in our evaluation is insuffcient, potentially causing the model to overfit to these tasks.
 However, it's impractical to synthesise a huge number of training samples at test time due to unacceptable computational cost.
 Striking a balance between efficiency and effectiveness when using AT at test time remains a significant challenge and requires further exploration.

-In contrast, we find TTT w/o AT consistently improves performance.
-While SFT greatly improves the performance (which is reasonable since the tasks used during the SFT phase are similar to those at test time), TTT can further boost performance (comparing ICL+TTT to ICL, as well as ICL+SFT+TTT to ICL+SFT), highlighting the effectiveness of our method.
+In contrast, we find LIFT w/o AT consistently improves performance.
+While SFT greatly improves the performance (which is reasonable since the tasks used in the SFT process are similar to those at test time), LIFT can further boost performance (comparing ICL+LIFT to ICL, as well as ICL+SFT+LIFT to ICL+SFT), highlighting the effectiveness of our method.

 {% include figure.html path="assets/img/2025-04-28-test-time-training-for-long-contexts/table4_at_sft.png" class="img-fluid" title="Table 4" %}
 <div class="caption">Table 4.
 Coordinate score on specific task in Bamboo, LooGLE, and QuALITY using AT and SFT.</div>